-This course provides a practicum experience providing clinical learning opportunities in primary for the advanced practice nurse.
+This course provides a practicum experience providing clinical learning opportunities in primary care for the advanced practice nurse.
 The practicum is held in a variety of settings.
-Prerequisite: NURG 636, Co/Prerequisite NURG 634
+Admission to the MSN Program or departmental approval.
+Prerequisite: NURG 636, Corequisite NURG 634.